shichao-an/notes/docs/bd/ch1.md

 As the application gets more popular, you keep having to reshard the database into more shards to keep up with the write load:

-* Each time gets more and more painful because there’s so much more work to coordinate.
-You can’t just run one script to do the resharding, as that would be too slow.
+* Each time gets more and more painful because there's so much more work to coordinate.
+You can't just run one script to do the resharding, as that would be too slow.
 You have to do all the resharding in parallel and manage many active worker scripts at once.
 * If you forget to update the application code with the new number of shards, it causes many of the increments to be written to the wrong shards.
 So you have to write a one-off script to manually go through the data and move whatever was misplaced.

 #### Fault-tolerance issues begin